Skip to content

 Beyond the first-class properties, every payload also exposes a Fields list of DocumentField (label/value/box/confidence) carrying anything extra the parser recognized — including, for a custom IDocumentParser<T>, fields you don’t model as typed properties.

-Derive from FrameAnalyzer (it implements IFrameAnalyzer, makes the analyzer a BindableObject, marshals events/commands to the UI thread, and adds ShowBoundingBox + OverlayProvider).
+Derive from FrameAnalyzer (it implements IFrameAnalyzer, makes the analyzer a BindableObject, marshals events/commands to the UI thread, and adds IsEnabled + ShowBoundingBox + OverlayProvider).
 Use frame.GetLuminance() for a cached grayscale plane (ideal for managed CV), or down-cast CameraFrame to the platform frame (AppleCameraFrame, AndroidCameraFrame, WindowsCameraFrame) to feed a native ML SDK with zero copies.

 public class GreenScreenAnalyzer : FrameAnalyzer